This interactive screenprint celebrates these iconic, intelligent primates that have the closest anatomy to humans in the animal kingdom.

 This unique artwork carries a powerful underlying message; under UV light a phosphorescent skeleton appears, indicating all that remains when a species falls into the darkness of extinction.

-20% of the sale proceeds going directly to Borneo Orangutan Survival (BOS) Foundation, an Indonesian non-profit organisation dedicated to the conservation of the Bornean orangutan and its habitat.
+20% of the sale proceeds going directly to our partners at the Borneo Orangutan Survival (BOS) Foundation, an Indonesian non-profit organisation dedicated to the conservation of the Bornean orangutan and its habitat.

 Each Bornean Orangutan screenprint is accompanied by a beautifully printed book that tells a story of this species and the life work of Alfred Wallace.

 This 60-page publication explores the species he witnessed on his travels and highlights the growing threats they currently face in Borneo.
 Through beautifully written articles, fascinating facts and colourful graphics, these books are perfect for anyone fascinated with animals or curious in natural history.

 This Bornean Orangutan screen print has been designed and hand-printed by Ed and James Harrison in a limited edition of just 40 prints.

 They use Fedrigoni’s 350gsm Freelife Cento, a carbon balanced paper which Fedrigoni create in collaboration with The World Land Trust.
 Numbered and embossed, this interactive fourteen-layer screen print is comprised of thirteen layers of water based pigment ink, finished with one layer of phosphorescent ink.

 “Through our art, we are giving a voice to the animals that are far too often overlooked and unheard.
 We hope these prints create a platform that inspires curiosity and moves more people to take action.”